Shogun486/FaceDetector_AgePredictor/README.md

 the WIKI pre-cropped faces dataset available here.
 Once the age-prediction model is optimized, it's as simple as feeding the IoU-cropped images into the training set.

+## Improving The Model & Comparing Results

+### Comparing to a Pre-Trained Model
+The creators of the dataset also have a pretrained model.
+Upon comparing their model with mine on a particular range of images, both reached an accuracy rate of approximately 70%.
+However, this doesn't mean both models are equally accurate.
+Theirs is a CNN model, whereas mine's is a logistic regression classifier.
+CNN models are known for better image processing, and indeed their accuracy rate is better on other sets of images.
+However, this means we are on the right track to predicting the correct age group.

+### Creating a CNN Model
+Since the creators of the dataset had a CNN model, I thought I should create my own and compare results.
+Again, I trained the images on the pre-cropped dataset they have to see the results purely.
+There are many factors that go into training a CNN model to reach its peak accuracy.
+Different image sizes, kernel sizes, etc. play a role into how the model is trained.
+My CNN model was able to reach a 60% accuracy rate on a particular set of images.
+The accuracy rate isn't high because many of the pre-cropped images also need just as much filtering as we've done before.
+But upon just supplying the IoU-cropped images, the accuracy rate went up to 70%.
+This just shows that even the smallest amount of tinkering can make a big difference in your model.
+Models need to see "clean" data in order to fully understand it; a simple IoU crop was able to boost this score considerably.